dbrizard/dielwa-elba/README.md

-# DEWEB-Fraser: Dispersion of Elastic Waves in Elliptical Bars using Fraser's collocation method
+# dielwa-elba: Dispersion of Elastic Waves in Elliptical Bars using Fraser's collocation method

 A python module to compute the dispersion of elastic waves in elliptical bars using the collocation method according to the following article of Fraser: